Yu Yi: Northern expedition

 After moving his troops to Xiangyang, Yu Yi summoned his assistants, displayed his flags and armours and personally handed out bows and arrows to his men.
 Yu Yi's soldiers were supposedly inspired by the hardships and progress that Yi went through, which kept morale high in the army.
 The court further promoted Yu Yi to Colonel of the Nanman and General Who Attacks the West.
 Around the same time, 500 or 600 Zhao cavalries marched out of Fancheng.
 Yu Yi ordered his Champion General Cao Ju (曹據) to attack them, and after killing the cavalry general, Cao Ju seized around a hundred of their horses.

-Many of the Han Chinese in Zhao fled to Yu Yi, and Yi treated them kindly while recruiting the ones he saw talented into his ranks.
-In August 344, Yu Yi sent Huan Xuan to attack the Zhao general Li Pi (李羆) at Danshui, but Xuan was badly defeated.
+Many of the Han Chinese in Zhao fled to Yu Yi, and he treated them kindly while recruiting the ones he saw talented into his ranks.
+In August 344, Yu Yi sent Huan Xuan to attack the Zhao general Li Pi (李羆) at Danshui, but Xuan was badly routed.
 Yi had Xuan demoted, which caused Xuan to die out of shame shortly after.
-Because of this, Yu Yi had his eldest son, Yu Fangzhi (庾方之), take up Huan Xuan's position.
-Yi also appointed his Marshal Ying Dan (應誕) as Administrator of Xiangyang and his Army Advisor Sima Xun as Inspector of Liangzhou.
+With his death, Yu Yi had his eldest son, Yu Fangzhi (庾方之) and his Marshal, Ying Dan take up Huan Xuan's post at Xiangang.
+Additionally, he had his Army Advisor Sima Xun as Inspector of Liangzhou.

 Final years

 Emperor Kang fell deathly ill in November 344.
-The reason Yu Yi and Yu Bing were able to hold a considerable amount of power was because Emperor Kang and Emperor Cheng before him were both sons of the brother's sister, Yu Wenjun.
+The reason Yu Yi and Yu Bing were able to hold a considerable amount of power was because Emperor Kang and Emperor Cheng before him were both sons of the brothers' sister, Yu Wenjun.
 The two feared that if their nephew's son were to succeed, their ties to the emperor will become distant and a family closer to the emperor will take their place.
 Thus, the brothers pushed for another nephew of theirs to the throne, Sima Yu.
 However, the Jin minister, He Chong, successfully convinced Emperor Kang to choose his infant son, Sima Dan, as his heir.
 Following Kang's death, the brothers were left angered with He Chong as Sima Dan ascended the throne to be known as Emperor Mu.

 Just a month later, Yu Bing would also die of illness.
 With much responsibility at hand, Yu Yi left Yu Fangzhi to guard Xiangyang while Yi garrisoned himself at Xiakou to become Commander of Jiangzhou.
 He was supposed to be acting Inspector of Yuzhou as well, but he turned the office down.
 Afterwards, he made another attempt to move his base to Lexiang, but the court once again denied him.
 He thus went back to training and preparing his army for future campaigns against the barbarian states.
-Later, Yu Yi ordered Cao Ju and the Inspector of Yizhou Zhou Fu to attack Cheng Han, and the two routed the Cheng general Li Huan (李桓) at Jiangyang.
+Later, Yu Yi ordered Cao Ju and the Inspector of Yizhou Zhou Fu to attack Cheng-Han, and the two routed the Cheng general Li Huan (李桓) at Jiangyang.